joshand/meraki-webhooks-teams/README.md

 ![new-bot-b](images/new-bot-b.png)

-12. Copy and store your Access Token - you will need these for your application.
+12. Copy and store your Access Token - you will need this for your application.

 ![new-bot-c](images/new-bot-c.png)